 But the public and the network demanded more.
 So ABC answered the call with two Happy Days spin-offs.

 First came Laverne and Shirley.
-Fonzie's friends Laverne De Fazio and Shirley Feeney first appeared in a 1975 Happy Days episode.
+Fonzie’s friends Laverne De Fazio (Penny Marshall) and Shirley Feeney (Cindy Williams) first appeared in a 1975 Happy Days episode.
 In 1976 they were given their own show.

 Two years later, in February 1978, Happy Days was used as a launching pad for Robin Williams’ space alien character, Mork.
 That year, Williams was starring in the sitcom Mork and Mindy.

-Happy Days began life as a 1972 episode of Love, American Style called 'Love and the Happy Day'.
+Happy Days began as a 1972 episode of Love, American Style called ‘Love and the Happy Days’.

 The theme originally used for the show was Rock Around The Clock by Bill Haley.
 This was eventually replaced by the purpose-built theme Happy Days.